-All of these limitations makes working with splines very difficult.
-In fact, there is actually not much you can do with splines within Revit.
-However, here are your options if you do want to work with splines:
+All of these limitations make working with splines very difficult.
+There is actually not much you can do with splines within Revit.
+However, here are your options if you do want to work with splines.

 Option 1: Native Revit splines

 Since you cannot create a single closed spline within Revit, you can either:

 - Create a second spline or line and snap to the start and end point to fully close the spline.
 In this scenario, you’ll need to eye-in the tangency.

 - Model an in-place mass which only has 2D linework in it.
 This method will allow you to snap to the end point, although technically it is not ‘closed’.
 Again you’ll need to eye-in the tangency.
 You will also receive an error stating that there are two overlapping points.
 This error can be ignored since if you try to delete the duplicate reference point, it will remove the last segment.

 - Create an adaptive component family, which is similar to the in-place mass method described above.